OpenStreetMap Overpass API in Python#

 alabama_gdf.to_file('alabama.gpkg', driver='GPKG')

-is a string containing the address of the location of interest.
-This example uses the address of The University of Alabama.tags
+- addressis a string containing the address of the location of interest.
+This example uses the address of The University of Alabama.

 address = '425 Stadium Dr, Tuscaloosa, AL 35401, United States'